Middle Arctic tundra

-The Middle Arctic tundra ecoregion (WWF ID: NA1115) covers a broad stretch of northern Canada - the southern islands of the Arctic Archipelago, plus the northern mainland of Nunavut and, across Hudson Bay to the east, a portion of northern Quebec.
+The Canadian Middle Arctic Tundra ecoregion covers a broad stretch of northern Canada - the southern islands of the Arctic Archipelago, plus the northern mainland of Nunavut and, across Hudson Bay to the east, a portion of northern Quebec.
 This is the coldest and driest ecoregion in Canada, and can be referred to as a 'polar desert'.
 It is an important region for breeding and migratory birds, and supports 80% of the world's muskox.

 Location and description

 The ecoregion stretches over 2500 km from west to east: Banks Island, Victoria Island, King William Island, northeast Nunavut, and the southern portions of Prince of Wales Island and Baffin Island.
 Most of the territory rolling lowlands (mean elevation is 176 m).

 The ecoregion to the north is the 'High Arctic tundra' (colder and wetter), to the south is the Low Arctic tundra (warmer and wetter).
 The bedrock under the western extent is Paleozoic and Mesozoic sedimentary rock with a relatively flat cover of glacial moraines and marine deposits.
 The eastern bedrock is older Precambrian granite, with rockier topography.
 Permafrost is continuous under the whole region, with depths up to hundreds of meters.
 The northern islands are surrounded by pack ice most of the year.